sravani-jakkula/GDP-Project/README2.md

 ### Finalized schema is ready
  started working on creatng tables in the AWS there are only 1 table left after that iam going to work on implementation part

+### working on the database tables
+working on the centralized database tables and started doing an implementation part here i faced some of the issues while connecting the centralized database to my sql workbench finally i resolved it..